LearningRegistry/LearningRegistry/docs/spec/Operations/index.rst

 *NB*: The procedure does not state what services need to be provisioned at a node.
 Any organization can provision their own nodes, determine what services to offer (under what access constraints) and add the node to the network and community.
-To participate in resource distribution, each source and target resource data distribution node SHALL provision the appropriate source or destination process of the `Resource Data Distribution Service <https://docs.google.com/a/learningregistry.org/document/d/1HW_JJBiWxNHoA5L1TuZrjWeK-DaFF0FTeMZBNIL5MqI/edit?hl=en_US#heading=h.vb0xt6mhzmg2>`_.
+To participate in resource distribution, each source and target resource data distribution node SHALL provision the appropriate source or destination process of the :ref:`Resource Data Distribution Service <Resource Data Distribution Service>`.

 The procedures include VALIDATE steps which are explicit semantic rules that need to be enforced, generally involving values in different documents.
 The procedures also include REJECT steps.